MartinDM/martindm.uk/src/apps/apps.md

 I was playing recently with the album and artist info available via the Apple iTunes database using their API, so thought it would be a fun idea to turn it into an app.

-I started with some Figma wireframes and a spec I'd set for myself such as the entity type and sizes I wanted to make available.
+I started with some Figma wireframes and a spec I'd set for myself such as the asset type and sizes I wanted to make available.

-Built with React and Vite with Chakra UI components.
+Built with React, Vite & Chakra UI components.

 ## Resource tracker